-The practical fact of the matter is that 99% of the population will not bat an eye at the new designs being used, and it is probably just us coin collectors who will be eager to see what new designs await.
+The practical fact of the matter is that 99% of the population will not bat an eye at the new designs being used, and it is probably just coin collectors who will be eager to see what new designs await.

 According to Guinness World Records, Queen Elizabeth II features on the coinage of at least 35 different countries, so what happens when she is succeeded?

 These designs will also have to change alongside the British pound, but the process will be much more gradual in these countries.
-The main reason for this is that it is much easier to enforce a new design in the country where it originates, rather than in other countries where different jurisdiction may take place.
+The main reason for this is that it is much easier to enforce a new design in the country where it originates, rather than in other countries where different jurisdictions may take place.

 There are many more of course, but this is just to name a few.
 The design of coinage and notes featuring the Queen in other countries will likely remain for years after she passes, honouring her legacy throughout the world.

 According to the Bank of England, there are over 3.9 billion Bank of England notes currently in circulation with a value of around £71 billion pounds.

-The value of bank notes in circulation has increased yearly and most recently by the £20 and £50 pound notes and will continue to do so, but what about coins?
+The value of banknotes in circulation has increased yearly and most recently by the £20 and £50 pound notes and will continue to do so, but what about coins?

-According to the Royal Mint, there are approximately 29 billion coins in circulation in the United Kingdom
+According to the Royal Mint, there are approximately 29 billion coins in circulation in the United Kingdom.

 It is clear to see that the process of changing the design will not happen overnight, due to the sheer volume of currency in circulation.
-It is quite likely, in fact almost a certainty, that the Queen Elizabeth II designs may remain in circulation for years after the succession of the throne.
+It is quite likely, in fact almost a certainty, that Queen Elizabeth II’s designs may remain in circulation for years after the succession of the throne.